kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 Contact patch visualization allows for its length, width and contact area to be analyzed.
 A simple visualization technique is to take an block print.
-This involves making an impression of the tire over a flat surface.
-This is similar to pressing a rubber stamp against a medium to create an impression.
-The industry standard [ASTM F870][1] outlines the steps to perform this visualization using ink.
+This involves making an impression of the tire over a flat surface, much like pressing a rubber stamp against a medium to create an impression.
+The industry standard [ASTM F870][1] defines the steps to perform this visualization using ink.
 Although contact patch visualization is primarily used for tire research, we can apply the same concepts from literature to observe trends in the ultra-high performance tire segment.

 {:refdef: style="text-align: center;"}
 ![ink block print](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-ink-block-print.png)